uniwebcms/framework/docs/terminology.md

 ### Registry

-**In Uniweb:** A catalog of available Foundations, each representing a complete design system that sites can connect to.
-The registry enables Foundation discovery, versioning, and distribution.
+**In Uniweb:** A catalog of licensed Foundations, each representing a complete design system that sites can connect to.
+The registry enables Foundation distribution and versioning.

 **Different from:** Component marketplaces where individual components are mixed and matched.
-Uniweb registries list complete Foundations that are designed to work as cohesive systems.
+Uniweb registries list proprietary Foundations that are designed to work as cohesive systems.

-**Status:** Foundation Registry coming soon.
-Currently, Foundations are distributed via direct URLs or local development.
+**Optional:** Foundations can also be distributed via direct URLs or local development.

 ## Content Structure Terms

 ### Page

-**In Uniweb:** A content entity that maps to a URL path, containing multiple sections and defined by a `page.yml` file.
+**In Uniweb:** A folder whose path that maps to a URL path and contains markdown files representing sections, and a `page.yml` file defining page properties.
 Pages organize sections and define metadata like title, description, and section hierarchy.

 **Different from:** Template files in traditional systems where the page structure is code.
 In Uniweb, pages are pure content organization.